Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

    | Hotkey:   :kbd:`Alt-C`

-There is also an "external" conversion, from curve to mesh, that only works in *Object* mode.
+There is also an "external" conversion, from curve to mesh, that only works in *Object mode*.
 It transforms a *Curve* object into a *Mesh* object, using the curve resolution to create edges and vertices.
 Note that it also keeps the faces and volumes created by closed and extruded curves.